-Doing away with these dialogue options entirely and trusting players to decipher and interpret their stories is what more games need to do, opening the door for a wide range of understandings centered on a single title.
+Doing away with these dialogue options entirely and trusting players to decipher and interpret their stories is what more games need to do, opening the door for a wide range of understandings centred on a single title.
 An array of interpretations will lead to genuinely interesting and progressive debate as to what gaming can achieve in narrative terms.

 From Software has long been a master within a field of few peers in providing exactly this type of narrative.
-Dark Souls (the original and its sequel), Demon's Souls, and Bloodborne revel in their ability to create a meaningful and deeply personal narrative experience by relying on the interactions you choose and how you decide to draw meaning from them.
+Dark Souls (the original and its sequel), Demon's Souls and Bloodborne revel in their ability to create a meaningful and deeply personal narrative experience by relying on the interactions you choose and how you decide to draw meaning from them.

 Moving the camera around and looking at the surroundings, however, I caught glimpses of areas that I'd visited previously; of other challenges that had tested my patience and skill, but that had eventually been bested.
-That moment communicated a narrative of a kind so powerful, personal, and complex that to compare it to the likes of an Uncharted game or Skyrim seems churlish and crass.
+That moment communicated a narrative of a kind so powerful, personal and complex that to compare it to the likes of an Uncharted game or Skyrim seems churlish and crass.
 The boss defeated me again, but the narrative had already been served to the point that I was inspired to continue trying in order to garner more meaning from new events down the line.

 Far from sticking to realm of film, this form of communication engages with the very core of what makes games a unique medium.
 From Software's Souls series uses the tools available to games and sticks firmly to asking "what can these be?" instead of "when will a game be as good as a film?"
-As a result, Bloodborne does what it does in a way that a film could never begin to match—highlighting just how banal and ridiculous close comparisons between the two mediums are.
+As a result, Bloodborne does what it does in a way that a film could never begin to match – highlighting just how banal and ridiculous close comparisons between the two mediums are.

 To a degree, From Software's games share more in common with architectural design than they do with cinema or other "narrative" mediums.
-Both the best examples of architecture and of game design play on the idea of providing a space for people to inhabit, explore, and absorb a range of emotions and sensations, depending on the precise stimulus at the time.
+Both the best examples of architecture and of game design play on the idea of providing a space for people to inhabit, explore and absorb a range of emotions and sensations, depending on the precise stimulus at the time.

 Stories through sound: pay a visit to Noisey

-Walking through a building when it's deserted, packed, light, dark, warm, or cold results in a very different experience.
+Walking through a building when it's deserted, packed, light, dark, warm or cold results in a very different experience.
 This rings true for games that embrace their potential, too: the space and the interaction holds the key to understanding and meaning.

 If Bloodborne is architecture, then Don't Starve is a poem.
 Like From Software, its makers at Klei Entertainment have managed to use the unique traits of video games to tell a narrative within a supposedly story-free trial of hardship and survival.
-While the plot might not be presented in an instantly recognizable format, your personal struggle is more memorable than the plight of Nathan Drake or Half-Life's Gordon Freeman.
-Anyone who has lived long into Don't Starve's run time will be able to regale you with stories of near-death nights and overcoming impossible odds.
+While the plot might not be presented in an instantly recognisable format, your personal struggle is more memorable than the plight of Nathan Drake or Half-Life's Gordon Freeman.
+Anyone that has lived long into Don't Starve's run time will be able to regale you with stories of near-death nights and overcoming impossible odds.
 Most people can barely remember the story of any Uncharted game, beyond their set-pieces.

 Like a poem, the core text and language of Don't Starve remains the same to all players.
 It's the deciphering and the absorbing of the text, however, usually based on personal experience and outlook, that makes it hit in different ways.
 Such a strong outcome isn't available to games that simply copy the safer, easier-to-understand ideas of cinema.

-Games, then, should be working more diligently to rid themselves of their poisonous reliance on repeating established plot line patterns.
+Games, then, should be working more diligently to rid themselves of their poisonous reliance on repeating established plotline patterns.
 Designers and publishers should give their players more credit when it comes to understanding a form of communication that isn't yet a common tongue.
 And only through developing and delivering the unique language available to games can that understanding of language grow to the point where it is as easily digestible by a mainstream audience as film and literature already are.